Specialist Skin Surgery by Dr Jean Louw

 General Skin Surgery

 Skin surgery is a critical aspect of dermatology, primarily performed to remove cancerous skin lesions, such as basal cell carcinoma, squamous cell carcinoma, and melanoma.
-Among the various surgical techniques, ellipse excisions, also known as wedge excisions, are widely used to ensure complete removal of malignant tissue while minimizing scarring and preserving skin function.
+Among the various surgical techniques, ellipse excisions, also known as wedge excisions, are widely used to ensure complete removal of malignant tissue while minimising scarring and preserving skin function.

 Ellipse excisions involve removing the lesion along with a margin of healthy skin to ensure that all cancerous cells are excised.
 The shape of the excision is elliptical or wedge-like, which allows for easier closure of the wound and reduces the risk of tension on the skin edges, promoting better healing.
-The procedure begins with marking the area around the lesion, followed by injecting local anesthesia to numb the skin.
+The procedure begins with marking the area around the lesion, followed by injecting local anaesthesia to numb the skin.
 The dermatologist then uses a scalpel to cut along the marked lines, creating an elliptical incision.
 The tissue is carefully removed, and the specimen is sent to a laboratory for histopathological examination to confirm that the margins are clear of cancer cells.

-Ellipse excisions are advantageous because they provide a balance between adequately removing the lesion and minimizing cosmetic concerns.
+Ellipse excisions are advantageous because they provide a balance between adequately removing the lesion and minimising cosmetic concerns.
 The linear closure typically results in a less noticeable scar compared to other excision types, making this method a preferred choice for removing cancerous skin lesions in cosmetically sensitive areas.

 Skin Biopsy